shreyanshk/boottorrent/docs/faq.rst

 What can I do if I don't have any control over the present DHCP server?
 -----------------------------------------------------------------------

 Your network administrator will have to manually set the DHCP server to point to BootTorrent server.
-Please discuss with your network administrator on what can be done.
-.. (atrent) maybe some hint on how to do it would be useful
+Please disable DHCP server provided by BootTorrent and ask your network administrator to set PXE boot file to "<IP of BootTorrent server>/pxelinux.0" and DHCP option 209 to "<IP of BootTorrent server>/pxelinux.cfg" (https://tools.ietf.org/html/rfc5071) in the active DHCP server.
+Please refer to your DHCP server's documentation for instructions on how to set these options.

 I have exotic hardware and BootTorrent doesn't include it's software.
 What can I do to make it work?
 ----------------------------------------------------------------------------------------------------